 these wonderful photographs were taken by Jonathan Mathis for my Small World album release, 2010.
 I met Jonathan while I was working at the Center for Digital Storytelling in Berkeley, CA. Jonathan runs a monthly workshop series called Creative Digital Workshops.

 I was so happy designing this poster for my friend and genius piano player, Leo Genovese.
-Check out one of his nights at the Vanguard if you're in New York!

 These are designs I created for an unreleased studio album recorded in 2008.
 For those of you familiar with my live shows, this unreleased recording contains the original song, "Sweetest I Love You."